FC: FUTBOL

 Class 2: Mood-Boarding & Concept Development

-• Students practice story-telling through mood-board and concept creation.
+• Students create a mood-board and initial concept creation.

 • Students translate sketches and concepts into digital assets.